Ayasource/quiz-game/README.md

 ## Review

+### Working with Co-pilot

+Some of our time was spent simplifying the code co-pilot suggested.
+In the futre we would want to use it for much smaller code snippets.

 ### What Went Well:

 Setting goals at the start of each day and using meetings to check up on progress later on in the day.
 Spending the first day setting up the repository with individual working branches.
 Creating the user stories together as a team.
+Solving merge conflicts.

 ### What We would Change:

 We would have practiced pair programming more, while working on the JavaScript.

 ## Conclusion

+Our communication while sharing ideas and sorting out problems allowed us to finish the MVP version of our project.